Explore Dynamic Strength → Strength that moves

 Person carrying a water-filled training bag overhead, showing instability during movement.

-The stability challenge barbells and sandbags can't replicate.
+The stability challenge barbells and sandbags can't replicate

 Barbells, dumbbells, and kettlebells behave consistently.
 Once they're moving, the load travels in a predictable path with predictable force.
 Your nervous system learns the pattern and optimises for it.
 That's how you get stronger — through repetition and progressive overload in controlled conditions.